akucharik/uidesign/README.md

-# UI Design (in development)
+# Fundamentals of Visual UI Design

-UI Design is an experimental website sharing my approach to UI design for screens.
-It covers my take on:
+[Fundamentals of Visual UI Design](https://akucharik.github.io/uifundamentals) is an experiment in sharing my basic approach to visual UI design.

- - Guidelines
- - Principles
- - Tools